Logo

 Hierarchy of Authority

-When evaluating any HOA issue, remember the hierarchy of authority:
+When evaluating any HOA issue, the hierarchy of authority generally includes:

 Federal laws and regulations.

-State laws and regulations (like California's Davis-Stirling Act).
+State laws and regulations (including California's Davis-Stirling Act).

 Local ordinances and regulations.